Skip to content

 cmake --build build --target sparc_test_binaries

-# The cross-compiled ELF ends up in the build directory.
+# The cross-compiled ELFs end up under the build directory.

-You can also use your own RCC toolchain and link script to produce a compatible ELF — just place it at tests/rtems/bin/hello-world.elf for the integration tests to find it.
+You can also supply your own RCC toolchain and link script to produce a compatible ELF — just place it at tests/guest-programs/rtems/hello-world/hello-world.elf for the integration tests to find it.
+For a full from-scratch walkthrough (source, compile flags, and the optional mkprom2 PROM image) see the Hello World guide.

 2. Run it